Prajwal6111/Simple-Project-on-finding-MutualFriends-using-Pyspark/README.md

 # Simple-Project-on-finding-MutualFriends-using-Pyspark
 This project will run on your own operating system environment with a proper installation of Pyspark packages , Java JDK , winutensils
-Take following actions before running these PY FILES
+Take following actions before running these PY FILES Markup :
-1: Make sure you change those file directories to your convinient directories.
+1. Make sure you change those file directories to your convinient directories.
 [^2]: Be proper with the modules and packages.
 .
 what you will learn from this project